Manasi1114/dainty-words-manasi/src/pages/quotes/quote-2.md

 ---
 layout: ../../layouts/QuoteLayout.astro
-title: "Less is more. more is fucked"
+title: "Limits"
-quote: "I hate this quots page, canot believe this was the first page i desgined ughhhhh"
+quote: "Once you see the boundaries of your environment, they are no longer the boundaries of your environment."
-author: "Moi"
+author: "Marshall McLuhan"
 bibliography: "Book / Article name"
-thoughts: "My thoughts here...
-No thoughts, head empty"
+thoughts: "Inspired me"
-pubDate: 2025-08-10
+pubDate: 2025-08-13
 ---